LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 If you plan to do lab work somewhere other than in the classroom or the CIT Computer Lab, you will need:

-- "Office" software for Word processing, spreadsheets, slides, etc., such as [MS Office](https://lanecc.helpjuice.com/student-faqs/microsoft-office-365-for-lcc-students-staff), [LibreOffice](http://www.libreoffice.org) or [Google Docs](https://docs.google.com).
+- "Office" software for Word processing such as [MS Office](https://lanecc.helpjuice.com/student-faqs/microsoft-office-365-for-lcc-students-staff), [LibreOffice](http://www.libreoffice.org) or [Google Docs](https://docs.google.com).

 - A code (text) editor to create your web pages.
 [Visual Studio Code](https://code.visualstudio.com) is a free code editor that can be downloaded via the internet and used on Windows, Mac OS or Linux.
 Alternatively, you can use TextWrangler on Mac OS, or Notepad++ on Windows.

 - Software that can be used to manipulate images such as the <u>Windows Paint</u> program (included in Windows).
 Mac users can use the <u>Preview</u> app (included in MacOS), but it just barely meets the needs of this class.

-  Most other full-featured image editing apps such as Adobe Photoshop (not free), or [Gimp](https://www.gimp.org/) (a free, cross-platform, clone of Photoshop) will also meet the needs of this class.
+  Most other full-featured image editing apps such as Adobe Photoshop (not free), or [Gimp](https://www.gimp.org/) (a free, cross-platform, semi-clone of Photoshop) will also meet the needs of this class.
 The two main things you'll need to do are: change the size of images and find pixel coordinates in images.

 - At least two modern browsers to view/test your web pages.
 The latest versions of [Chrome](https://www.google.com/chrome/), and [Firefox](https://www.mozilla.org/en-US/firefox/new/) can be downloaded for free.
 Many other browsers like Safari and Edge, are also suitable for your use in this class.